dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 Microservices applications often have more than one stateful component, e.g. databases, caches and queues.
 A datadot can capture all of those states in a single, atomic and consistent commit.

-A datadot might be named with your application:
+A datadot should be named after your application: `myapp`.

-* `myapp`

 Assume that your app has an `orders` service with an `orders-db`, and a `catalog` service with a `catalog-db`.

-In this case, name your dots as follows.
+In this case, good names for your subdots would be `myapp.orders-db` and `myapp.catalog-db`.

-A `.` character is used to separated the dot name from the subdot name.
+The `.` character is used to separated the dot name from the subdot name.

-* `myapp.orders-db`
-* `myapp.catalog-db`

 Example Docker Compose syntax would be: